0xDBFB7/ionprinter/documents/log/focus.md

 This does mean that we'll have a very short distance in which the recombination must occur.
 The ion curtain will have to have a thin cross-section.

+Update, several months on.
+These problems are aggressively non-linear, and so the precepts of geometric optics no longer hold.

 Beam current: 35.757 A

 [1]: https://what-if.xkcd.com/145/